Exact Solutions in Log-Concave Maximum Likelihood Estimation: Introduction

 \section{Introduction}

 Nonparametric methods in statistics emerged in the 1950-1960s~\cite{fix1951discriminatory,rosenblatt1956estimation, parzen1962estimation, ayer1955empirical} and fall into two main streams: smoothing methods and shape constraints.
 Examples of smoothing methods include delta sequence methods such as kernel, histogram and orthogonal series estimators~\cite{walter1979probability}, and penalized maximum likelihood estimators, e.g., spline methods~\cite{eggermont2001maximum}.
 Their defining feature is the need to choose the smoothing or tuning parameters.
 It is a delicate process because smoothing parameters depend on the unknown probability density function.
 In contrast to smoothing methods, shape constrained nonparametric density estimation is fully automatic and does not depend on the underlying probability distribution, though this comes at the expense of worse $L^1$ convergence rates for smooth densities~\cite{eggermont2000maximum}.
-Some previously studied classes of functions include non-increasing~\cite{grenander1956theory}, convex~\cite{groeneboom2001estimation}, $k$-monotone~\cite{balabdaoui2007estimation,balabdaoui2010estimation} and $s$-concave~\cite{MR3485950}.
-For general references on nonparametric statistics we refer the reader to~\cite{silverman1998density,scott2015multivariate, tsybakov2009introduction, groeneboom2014nonparametric}.
+Some previously studied classes of functions include non-increasing~\cite{grenander1956theory}, convex~\cite{groeneboom2001estimation}, $k$-monotone~\cite{balabdaoui2007estimation} and $s$-concave~\cite{MR3485950}.
+We refer the reader to~\cite{silverman1998density,scott2015multivariate, tsybakov2009introduction, groeneboom2014nonparametric} for general references on nonparametric statistics.
+The definitions of $k$-monotone and $s$-concave can be found in~\cite{balabdaoui2005estimation} and~\cite{ dharmadhikari1988unimodality}, respectively.

 In this paper we focus on the class of log-concave densities, which is an important special case of $s$-concave densities.
 The choice of log-concavity is attractive for several reasons.
 First of all, most common univariate parametric families are log-concave, including the normal, Gamma with shape parameter greater than one, Beta densities with parameters greater than~1, Weibull with parameter greater than 1 and others.
 Furthermore, log-concavity is used in reliability theory, economics and political science~\cite{bagnoli2005log}.
 In addition to this, log-concave densities have several desirable statistical properties.
 For example, log-concavity implies unimodality but log-concave density estimation avoids the spiking phenomenon common in general unimodal estimation~\cite{duembgen2009}.
 Moreover, this class is closed under convolutions and taking pointwise limits~\cite{cule2010theoretical}.
 We refer the reader to~\cite{MR3881205} for an overview of the recent progress in the field.